codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 ```shell script
 ngupta@node1:~$ sudo apt-get install openjdk-8-jdk
 ```
-This will install the JDK on your machine, to test the JDK is installed or not your machine fire below command:
+This will install the JDK on your machine, to test the JDK is installed or not your machine use below command:
 ```shell script
 ngupta@node1:~$ java -version
 openjdk version "1.8.0_222"